Jim Breyer: Awards and achievements

-In August 2010, Fortune named Breyer one of the 10 smartest people in technology, and the smartest investor in technology.
 For three consecutive years, from 2011 to 2013, Forbes has ranked Jim Breyer number one on the Forbes Midas List of Tech's Top Investors.
 Breyer received the Silicon Valley Forum's Visionary Award in 2012.
 He was also named to the Vanity Fair New Establishment Hall of Fame in 2012.
 In 2014, Breyer was given a Lifetime Achievement Award by Venture Capital Journal.
 In 2014, he received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Justice Anthony Kennedy during the International Achievement Summit in San Francisco.
+In 2024, the University of Texas at Austin recognized Breyer with the Presidential Citation Award.

 Politics

 In April 2013, a lobbying group called FWD.us (aimed at lobbying for immigration reform and improvements to education) was launched, with Jim Breyer listed as one of the founders.
+Breyer was at a time mistakenly registered as a member of the American Independent Party, and has since re-registered as an independent.

 Personal life

-Breyer is married to the CEO of Foremost Group, philanthropist Angela Chao, the youngest sister of Elaine Chao and the widow of Bruce Wasserstein.
+Breyer was married to the CEO of Foremost Group, philanthropist Angela Chao, the youngest sister of Elaine Chao and the widow of Bruce Wasserstein, until her death in February 2024.
+They had a son who was three years old when Chao died.
 Elaine Chao, the former U.S. Secretary of Transportation, is married to Senate Minority Leader Mitch McConnell, making Breyer and McConnell brothers-in-law.

 Breyer was previously married to his college sweetheart and impressionist artist Susan Zaroff, with whom he had three children, Emily, Daniel, and Theodore (Ted).
 They divorced in 2004.
 Daniel and Ted are partners at Breyer Capital and co-founders of Breyer Labs, a bootstrapped cryptocurrency fund.